uhs-robert/color-chameleon.nvim/README.md

   <a href="https://github.com/uhs-robert/color-chameleon.nvim/network/members"><img src="https://img.shields.io/github/forks/uhs-robert/color-chameleon.nvim?colorA=192330&colorB=C799FF&style=for-the-badge&cacheSeconds=4300"></a>
 </p>
 <p align="center">
-Automatically <strong>change your colorscheme</strong> based on your environment, <strong>like a chameleon</strong> adapts to its surroundings.
+Automatically <strong>adapt your colorscheme</strong> to your environment, just <strong>like a chameleon</strong>.
 </p>

 ## 🦎 Overview

-color-chameleon.nvim lets you set rules for when your colorschemes should apply.
+color-chameleon.nvim lets you set rules for when a colorscheme should be applied.

-Set colorschemes for projects, vim environment variables, any custom condition, and/or combinations of each.
+Set colorschemes for projects, environment variables, custom conditions, and/or combinations of each.

-It adapts your skin to the environment you're in and switches back automatically too.
+Dynamically adapt your skin to the environment you're in and switch back automatically too.

 <details>
 <summary>✨ What's New / 🚨 Breaking Changes</summary>